flutter-studio/animated_interpolation/README.md

 | extrapolateLeft |NO| ExtrapolateType.extend  | It will extrapolate the curve beyond the given left range |
 | extrapolateRight |NO| ExtrapolateType.extend  | It will extrapolate the curve beyond the given right range |

+### SmartTabBar

+>>The SmartTabbar Widget is formed by adding a indicatorBuilder property to the official Tabbar，It is used in the same way as the official Tabbar，For details, please see [example](https://github.com/flutter-studio/animated_interpolation/blob/master/example/lib/tabbar_example.dart)

 ### SmartAnimatedWidget

 #### constructor